-This Shiitake Mushroom Burger is made with ground beef, dried shiitake mushrooms, fresh shiitake mushrooms, Vidalia onions, and cheese.
+This Mushroom Beef Burger Recipe is made with ground beef, dried shiitake mushrooms, fresh shiitake mushrooms, Vidalia onions, and cheese.

 Thinking about having a barbecue before summer is over?
 As we all know, the fall is among us.
 Take advantage and start grilling.
 You haven't tried anything yet if you haven't tried this delicious Shiitake Mushroom Burger!
 I blended dried shiitake mushrooms and used that as the prime seasoning for the beef.
 This will give the burger such a delicious umami flavor.
 Then you saute fresh mushrooms and onion with a little butter and Worcestershire sauce and add that into the burger.
 It is simply delicious.